inkwell-studio/catechism-of-the-catholic-church-astro/README.md

 This is a website for the _Catechism of the Catholic Church_, built with [Astro](https://astro.build/) and [Deno](https://deno.com/).

+## Repository structure

+- `catechism` contains the Catechism data
+- `website` contains the Astro project that builds a website from the Catechism data

 ## Potentially useful links

 - [Catechism of the Catholic Church, Libreria Editrice Vaticana](http://www.vatican.va/archive/ENG0015/_INDEX.HTM)